UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Method

 \subsection{Threat Models}

-For the \textbf{model inversion and stealing attack}, we consider a client and a server running the SplitNN protocol, where for simplicity a DNN $F$ is partitioned into two parameterized functions $f_1$ and $f_2$ such that $F(\theta, x)=f_2(\theta_2, f_1(\theta_1, x))$, although the attack can be extended without loss of generality to the setup in which the client also controls the final layers of the network (Figure \ref{fig:splitnn_client_label}).
+For our \textbf{model inversion and stealing attack}, we consider a client and a server running the SplitNN protocol, where for simplicity a DNN $F$ is partitioned into two parameterized functions $f_1$ and $f_2$ such that $F(\theta, x)=f_2(\theta_2, f_1(\theta_1, x))$.

 We assume an attacker that knows the model architecture, but not the parameters, of $f_1$.
 The attacker does not have access to any specific data, and strictly follows the SplitNN protocol.
 This means that the attacker cannot query the client network, and does not send training updates other than the one required for the original learning task.
-It is worth noting that whether the model terminates at the client (Figure \ref{fig:splitnn_client_label}) or the server (Figure \ref{fig:splitnn_client_data}) is of no importance to the attacker under this threat model, since everything the attacker needs is the intermediate activation values she received from the client.
+Whether the model terminates at the client (Figure \ref{fig:splitnn_client_label}) or the server (Figure \ref{fig:splitnn_client_data}) is of no importance to the attacker, since the attacker only needs the smashed data she receives from the client.
 Thus, we model an \textit{\textbf{honest-but-curious}} attacker, which is a much weaker form compared to a powerful malicious attacker.

-The attacker's goals are to recover any input given to the network $F$, and obtain a functionally similar clone $\tilde{f_1}$ of the client network $f_1$.
-Functional similarity in this context concerns the models' performance (e.g. classification accuracy) on unseen data, such as the test set corresponding to the training set.
+The attacker's goals are to recover any input given to the network $F$, and obtain a functionally similar (i.e., similar performance on unseen data) clone $\tilde{f_1}$ of the client network $f_1$.
 Within this threat model, it is impossible for the clients to distinguish a server launching the attack from one following the protocol.

-It is important to note that this is a realistic scenario for SplitNN.
-Consider a researcher training a DNN, aggregating data from multiple healthcare providers.
-In this scenario, the researcher acts as the SplitNN server, and the healthcare providers act as clients.
-It is also realistic to expect that the researcher knows the reference architecture $f_1$ that the healthcare providers employ, but maybe not the associated parameters.
-A similar scenario can involve an application developer as the SplitNN server, and the user devices (e.g., smartphones) as the clients.
+It is important to note that this is a realistic scenario for SplitNN: a researcher (SplitNN server, controlling model design) and healthcare providers (SplitNN clients) can use SplitNN to train a DNN.